-JanSwasthya Kalyan Vahika is a community centric project initiated by Indiabulls Foundation with an objective of providing primary health care services to the under-privileged population through a medically equipped mobile van.
-JanSwasthya Kalyan Vahika operates in Mumbai, Panvel, Thane, Khalapur and Parli.
+JanSwasthya Kalyan Vahika is a community centric project initiated by Indiabulls Foundation with an objective of providing quality primary health care services to the under-privileged population, through a medically equipped mobile van.
+JanSwasthya Kalyan Vahika operates in Mumbai, Panvel, Mokhada, Thane, Savroli, Parli and Trimbakeshwar.

-Indiabulls Foundation, the CSR arm of Indiabulls group, has 4 free medical clinics at Lower Parel, Santacruz, One IBC and IFC in Elphinstone to provide free primary and preventive health care to the underprivileged.
+Indiabulls Foundation, the CSR arm of Indiabulls group, has 14 free medical clinics at Mumbai, Najafgarh, Ludhiana, Lucknow, Kanpur, Nagpur, Shahapur, Kalyan & Mokhada to provide free primary and preventive health care to the underprivileged.
+Over 4,80,000 patients have been successfully diagnosed at our clinics since its commencement.

 The clinics cater to the primary and preventive healthcare needs of the weaker and underprivileged patients of the nearby slums.
 These clinics provide free diagnosis by a professional MBBS registered doctor with counseling & free medicines given, by a qualified pharmacist.